kevintuhumury/itvdb/README.md

     show.banner           // http://www.thetvdb.com/api/banners/graphical/121361-g19.jpg
     show.bannerThumbnail  // http://www.thetvdb.com/api/banners/_cache/graphical/121361-g19.jpg

-As mentioned above, all API calls except for `findByName:` on the `TVDbShow` class need an API key.
-An API key can be retrieved by [registering](http://thetvdb.com/?tab=apiregister) for one on the TVDB website.
-Once you have an API key, you'll be able to use the other methods.

 To retrieve the detailed information of 'Game of Thrones', the `showId` from the previous API call is needed.
-Below is an example of retrieving such information and setting your API key.
+Below is an example of retrieving such information.

-    [[TVDbClient sharedInstance] setApiKey: @"YOUR API KEY"];
     TVDbShow *show = [TVDbShow findById:[NSNumber numberWithInt:121361]];

 The properties of `show` include all of the above and in addition to that, the following: